 The most important use of potassium is to treat the symptoms of hypokalemia (low potassium), which include weakness, lack of energy, muscle cramps, stomach disturbances, an irregular heartbeat, and an abnormal EKG (electrocardiogram, a test that measures heart function).
-Hypokalemia is usually caused by the body losing too much potassium in the urine or intestines; it's rarely caused by a lack of potassium in the diet.
+Hypokalemia usually happens when the body loses too much potassium in the urine or intestines; it's rarely caused by a lack of potassium in the diet.
 Hypokalemia can be life threatening and should always be treated by a doctor.

 High Blood Pressure

 Some studies have linked low levels of potassium in the diet with high blood pressure.
-And there is some evidence that potassium supplements might cause a slight drop in blood pressure.
-Other studies show that increasing potassium intake reduces the risk of dying from cardiovascular disease.
-Researchers suspect this is largely due to potassium's blood pressure lowering effects.
-But not all studies agree -- 2 large studies found no effect on blood pressure.
-It may be that taking potassium helps lower blood pressure only if you're not getting enough of this mineral to start with.
+There is also evidence that potassium supplements might cause a slight drop in blood pressure.
+Other studies suggest that increasing potassium intake reduces the risk of dying from cardiovascular disease, possibly because of potassium's blood pressure lowering effects.
+Not all studies agree -- 2 large studies found no effect on blood pressure.
+It may be that taking potassium helps lower blood pressure only if you're deficient in the mineral.
 Before taking potassium or any supplement for high blood pressure, talk to your doctor.

-People who get a lot of potassium in their diet have a lower risk of stroke.
+People who get a lot of potassium in their diet have a lower risk of stroke, especially ischemic stroke.
 However, potassium supplements don't seem to produce the same benefit.